Pat-Tadhg-David-Jack-and-Liam/ToDoListApp/README.md

 Note that all commands are untested and written from memory, use them at your own risk and don't take them as gospel.

 - First you pull changes, this makes sure that your local is up to date with the origin (both your branch(liam) and main should be up to date)
-`git pull origin main`
+    - `git pull origin main`
-`git pull origin liam`
+    - `git pull origin liam`

-- Then you will make changes to your branch (be sure you checked out to your branch before coding) and commit these changes `git commit -m "my message"`
+- Then you will make changes to your branch (be sure you checked out to your branch before coding)
-- Once finished you will need to pull from remote again to make sure your up to date
+- Once finished you will need to pull from remote again to make sure you're up to date
-- You can then safely push to origin/liam
+- commit these changes
-`git push origin/liam`
+    - `git commit -m "my message"`

-    - Note that if you don't have a branch on the remote called liam (tracking branch) then you will need to create clone `git push origin liam`
+- You should then merge with local main
-- You can now merge with origin/main
+    - `git merge main`
-`git checkout origin/liam`
+- You can then safely push to origin/main
-`git merge origin/master`
+    - `git push origin/main`